LHNCBC/metamaplite/README.md

     | opennlp.en-token.bin.path             | (default: data/models/en-token.bin)
     | opennlp.en-sent.bin.path              | (default: data/models/en-sent.bin)
 	| metamaplite.enable.postagging         | Enable part of speech tagging (default: "true" [on])
+	| metamaplite.postaglist                | List of part-of-speech tags to use for term lookup
+	                                        | (each Penn Treebank part-of-speech tag is separated by commas.)

 ## Using MetaMapLite from Java